eth-ait/hci-project-group-11/README.md

 Based on the results of the initial survey, it was not clear if there was a subset of distinguishing characteristics that users would likely be able to .
 There was a wide spread in opinion amongst respondents.
 However in terms of accuracy (compared with the Spotify-generated feature values), loudness, energy and happiness topped the list in being consistent compared to user's understandings of the attribute words.

-Since those results were not giving us more progress towards a more refined prototype we decided to conduct a second survey that is focused more on a concrete instance of one of our prototype.
+Since the results did not give clear indications of how to proceed with selecting the relevant attributes for our prototype, we decided to conduct a second survey that focused more on a concrete instance of one of our prototypes (the 2-Dimensional Navigator).

 ### Second User Study

-In our second study, we chose to evaluate the effectiveness of a 2-dimensional touch interface in guiding the users to choosing the type of music that they wish to listen to.
+In our second study, we chose to evaluate the effectiveness of a 2-dimensional touch interface (the "Navigator") in guiding the users to choosing the type of music that they wish to listen to.
 This was evaluated using music from 4 different genres (mainstream pop, rock, hip-hop/rap and instrumental).

 Respondents were asked to rate the attributes of the music they listened to on a 2-dimensional scale.
 We used randomization within-subjects to reduce the likelihood of ordering skewing the results in the favor of the later-presented items (to account for respondents getting more skilled at classifying music with each iteration).

 A converse case was then presented in which respondents were given a specific quadarant in a 2-dimensional attribute scale, and asked to think of a specific song in that quadrant.
 A reference song (generated by the Spotify public API) was then presented to them, and users were asked to rate how similar the reference song was to the one that they thought of.

 The findings of the survey indicated that users are extremely divided on their opinions about the attributes of the music and are not always satisfied with the attirbutes and ratings that are automatically generated by services like the Spotify public API.
-This made sense because individual music tastes tend to be subjective and widely varying.
+This made sense because individual music tastes tend to be subjective and vary widely.

-To read more about the studies conducted, please read the the Study Report which provides full details including information about the data collected.
+To read more about the studies conducted, please read the the Study Report, which provides full details including information about the data collected.

 ### Study Report